tklauser/numcpus/README.md

 Package numcpus provides information about the number of CPU.

-It gets the number of CPUs (online, offline, present, possible or kernel maximum) on a Linux, Darwin, FreeBSD, NetBSD, OpenBSD or DragonflyBSD system.
+It gets the number of CPUs (online, offline, present, possible or kernel maximum) on a Linux, Darwin, FreeBSD, NetBSD, OpenBSD,  DragonflyBSD or Solaris/Illumos system.

 On Linux, the information is retrieved by reading the corresponding CPU topology files in `/sys/devices/system/cpu`.

-Not all functions are supported on Darwin, FreeBSD, NetBSD, OpenBSD and DragonflyBSD.
+Not all functions are supported on Darwin, FreeBSD, NetBSD, OpenBSD, DragonflyBSD and Solaris/Illumos.

 ## Usage